 If picturesque landscapes pique your interest, make sure to visit Mount Rainier National Park.
 The famed national park is the home to the gigantic Mt.
 Rainier, towering 14,410 feet into the sky.
 Mount Rainier National Park offers amazing opportunities to immerse yourself in nature and admire the magnificent natural scenery.

 Explore the inland rainforest around Mt.
 Rainier and enjoy wildflowers during spring or adore the warm colors of the leaves during fall.
-Go extreme in winter at a ski resort and try snowboarding, skiing or take it easy with a bit of snowshoeing.
+Go extreme in winter at a ski resort and try snowboarding or skiing, or take it easy with a bit of snowshoeing.
 Summertime offers the opportunity to cool down under the refreshing mist from one of the many waterfalls in the park.

 For the more energetic explorer, Mount Rainier National Park is home to over 130 hiking trails.
 Some of the trails will even take you all the way up Mt.
 Rainer, an active volcano and the highest mountain in Washington State.